ArkProjectNFTs/ark-project/README.md

 ### - Starknet

-To work, the indexer interacts with Starknet.
-The `starknet` crate provides an epurated Starknet provider interface to get the job done.
+To work, the indexer must interact with Starknet.
+The `starknet` crate provides an epurated Starknet provider interface required by indexers and utilitary functions related to Starknet types.

+### - Solis

+Solis is the sequencer that powers the Arkchain, where the decentralized orderbook lives.
+For now Solis is not decentralizable, but it will be.

+Solis is for now based on Katana from [Dojo](https://www.dojoengine.org/en/) project.
+To run Solis, `cargo run -p solis`.

+### - Diri

+Diri is an indexer library for Solis and the Arkchain smart contracts.
+As Pontos, Diri defines a core logic that can be configured using the two following traits:

+`StorageManager`: This trait exposes all the functions that Diri uses to access/store data required for the indexation.

+`EventHandler`: During the core process of Diri, some events may be interesting to be handled by external code, without modifying the core code of Diri.
+You can impl this trait to react on each event emitted by Diri.

 ## Features